IT-REX-Platform/Wiki-EnPro-WS2020/wiki/DevOps.md

 After the pull-request is reviewed and accepted, the code then gets merged into the **develop** branch.
 The **develop** branch then contains the latest version of software.
 In addition, we want a **main** branch.
 Nobody pushes directly to the main branch.
 This step is only done through our CI environment.
 With this approach, we want to guarantee for a stable production environment (the codebase on **main**).
 Whereas the pre-production code from the **develop** branch is deployed and released for testing-purposes.
-This helps to see the latest chagnes in a production-like environment before pushing them to the production environment.
+This helps to see the latest changes in a production-like environment before pushing them to the production environment.

 # CI-Environment